Skip to Content

 Find out more

 When it comes to gay rights, Colombia is one of the most advanced and progressive countries in Latin America.
-A full range of anti-discrimination laws were passed in 2011, adoption is completely allowed by both single and married couples, gays are allowed to openly serve in the army and in 2016, gay marriage was legalised.
+A full range of anti-discrimination laws was passed in 2011, adoption is completely allowed by both single and married couples, gays are allowed to openly serve in the army, and in 2016, gay marriage was legalized.
 Colombia even has a law protecting your “right to express public affection in public”.
 Very few countries in the world we've come across have this!
 And if that wasn't enough, Bogota elected its first lesbian mayor in October 2019 – the fabulous Claudia Lopez!

 In light of such progressive LGBTQ laws, it is not surprising that Bogota has one of the best gay scenes in Latin America.